-There were also those Sunday afternoons that I had to sit in the kitchen for hours on end making Palm nut soup with my grandmother.
-Making palm soup was an odious task and one I do not miss in the least.
-Pound the nut, remove the mixture of smashed fruit and kernel and chaff, squeeze them while separating the kernel all in water, pass everything through a colander, repeat, do all these cumbersome manual things until you obtained a thick orange liquid which we were going to spend another two or so hours boiling and observing…..and that was not it!
+There were also those Sunday afternoons that met me sitting in the kitchen for hours on end making Palm nut soup with my grandmother.
+Making palm soup was annoying and one I do not miss in the least.
+It involved pounding the nut, removing the mixture of smashed fruit and kernel and chaff, squeezing them while separating the kernel all in water, passing everything through a colander, repeating, and doing all these cumbersome things until you obtained a thick orange liquid which we were going to spend another two or so hours boiling and observing…..and that was not it!
 No, no!
 After this ordeal, I still had all the dishes to deal with!
 Mind you, that was also no easy task since palm oil has abnormal adhesive qualities and will stick to every container!
 This meant that I needed to scrub the pot doggedly like my very life depended on it.
-Guess what, my gran’s eyes can spot oil stains as minuscule as a grain of dirt.
-So squeaky clean quickly became an understatement. #Mylife.
+Guess what, my grandmother’s eyes can spot oil stains as minuscule as a grain of dirt.
+Squeaky clean quickly became an understatement. #Mylife.
 I doubt my grandmother could relate to my pain.
 She did not obviously because we came back to this soul draining work almost every other week.
 Her simple and obstinate reason for sticking with this overrated delicacy was simple; that it was the best food for feeding the entire family over a long period of time.
-Which entire family?
-Which long period?
+WHAT entire family?
+AND WHAT long period?
 Who wanted to spend an entire life time eating Palm nut soup?!
 I looked left and right, it was only her and me, there was no real huge family, it was just us, but unfortunately, she was right.
-The soup did feed us and for a long ass time!
+The soup did feed us and for a long time!
 The thing about Palm soup is that the longer it ages, the better it gets; more like fine wine.
 So basically, a huge cauldron of soup could last us a whole week; lunch and dinner inclusive for seven days, sometimes more.
-Palm soup was not the only type of soup that lived up to its utilitarian claims; indeed, the palm tree itself is a three in one resource that can produce not only food but alcohol, brooms for cleaning the home, baskets and more.
+Palm soup was not the only type of soup that lived up to its utilitarian claims; indeed, the palm tree itself is a three in one resource that can produce not only food but alcohol, brooms for cleaning the home, baskets and many more decorative and visually pleasing accents for the home.
 My childhood was loaded with cultural information that was either intentionally or unintentionally shared.
 In addition to knowing the home remedy for almost every kind of condition, I was seamlessly socialized to be the woman I am today.
 We grew spices and medicinal grass and plants we used ourselves.
 Knowing which one exactly to use to cure a slight malaise, which to eat for strength and which to use to achieve flavor in a steaming pot of stew.
 I grew up with a wealth of cultural information at my feet.
 I became the woman that did not imitate in an empty attempt to be Ghanaian, but the woman who knew the reason behind every reproduced cultural act.
 My children are going to inevitably learn from me too.

 One of the ideas that drive me to contribute to the body of literature is; I believe that we all have stories to share.
 I recently read Yaa Gyasi’s novel, Homegoing and I was happy to find that this book which is written by a Ghanaian who lives in America reinforces most aspects of my culture and childhood.
 The book made me realize that I hadn’t eaten with my fingers in a very long time and for weeks I have been doing just that!

 To conclude, I’d say that I believe we all have stories and I am driven to tell Ghanaian and African stories and let the world know more about my culture, pride, and world.
-No matter where I live, the strong sense of identity and self that was ingrained into me right from childhood is the point of departure and foundation I will use as an educated African in a global world to tell my own unique story.
+No matter where I live, the strong sense of identity and self that was ingrained into me right from childhood is the point of departure and foundation I will use as an African in the world’s cultural basket to tell my own unique story.